-Think of these tools like Clippy’s smarter brother — they parse the work, emails, or questions you deal with and then suggest documents to share or reference in turn.
-Many of these tools are designed to support internal and customer support teams, but can be used across the company.
+Think of these tools like Clippy’s smarter brother.
+They parse the work, emails, or questions you deal with and then suggest documents to share or reference in turn.
+Many of these tools are designed to support internal teams and external ones like customer service but can be used across the company.

 Project management & collaboration tools

-Free and paid company wiki options:
+Free and paid company wiki options include:

 - MediaWiki (used by Wikipedia)

 You use your LMS for training new employees and furthering education for existing employees, so why not use it for knowledge management?
 Learning management systems can provide your team with document management in a familiar, searchable interface.
 Let your LMS pull double duty and load your process documentation and employee handbooks into the system alongside department-specific trainings.

 Use these learning management systems for knowledge management:

 Although many small businesses and startups put off hiring a dedicated HR professional, it’s likely that Human Resources Management tools will be an investment you make soon after hiring your second or third employee.
 Many of these tools also offer file management systems where you can upload your policy documents like benefits explanations, employee handbooks, and other policy documents.

 Admittedly, HR software doesn’t feel like the most logical place to put process documents at first glance.
 But since most companies offload large aspects of employee training to HR, having process and training documentation in the same space as your employee handbook may make those first couple of days easier on all employees.

 Knowledge sharing has gone from the workplace to the home space, and for good reason: So much of our lives happen online these days that we have to have a central location to share our files, photos, music, videos, and more.
 Today’s cloud file sharing tools like Sharepoint and Google Drive provide inexpensive storage and accessibility for everyone from individuals to enterprises.